-Here's one of Monet's paintings that I absolutely love - "Women in the Garden".
-You'll never guess the backstory.
+For instance, here's one of Monet's paintings that had me at hello.
+It’s called "Women in the Garden".
+You'll never guess it’s backstory

 It's a beautiful painting, no doubt.
-The ladies in their summer gowns, the flowers, the play of light, the leisurely atmosphere it creates...it's all quite lovely.
-And it really draws you in.
+The ladies in their summer gowns, the greenery, the play of light and shadow, and the leisurely atmosphere it creates...it's all quite lovely.
+And it draws you IN.

 But that's not why I love it.
 Here's why.

-When you look at it, you imagine this is a scene the artist was actually observing.
-Or in the least, a scene he had staged, with models, as was the practice.
+When you look at it, you imagine this is a scene the artist might have observed.
+Or in the least, a scene he had staged with models, as was the practice at the time.

 Quite the opposite.

 Monet made this painting in the backyard of a dingy apartment in Paris.
-He was all of 26 years old and really poor.
+He was all of 26 and really poor.
 He had no money to buy canvases, let alone stage a scene.
-And there were creditors on his back!
+There were creditors on his back!

-Yet, here he was, making this ambitious 70 x 70 inch painting (that today sits in one of the most respected art galleries IN THE WORLD!)
+Yet, here he was, making this ambitious 70 x 70 inch painting.

-His companion Camille modeled for all three female figures in the painting.
-Since he had no money to re-dress his model, he copied the dresses from fashion plates of the time.
-He created a trench in the backyard so he could lower himself when he was working on the lower half of the painting, and not lose perspective.
+His companion Camille modeled for all three female figures.
+Since he had no money to re-dress her, he copied the dress designs from fashion plates of the time.
+And he created a trench in the backyard of his small apartment, so he could lower himself and not lose perspective, when working on the lower half of the painting.

 He had little then, yet made a masterpiece.